 There are many reasons that investors (beginners and experts) immediately choose to buy silver more than any other precious metal.
-For beginners, when the price of silver per ounce is so much lower than gold, platinum, and palladium, they realize they can buy substantially more physical metal for their dollar.
+For beginners, when the Price of silver per ounce is so much lower than the Gold price, platinum, and palladium, they realize they can buy substantially more physical metal for their dollar.
 With its much lower price, buying silver bullion is much more appealing to small or novice investors.

 Since this market is small and there is a high use of financial leverage on the trading exchanges, silver prices are volatile.
 But its role as both a monetary and investment metal and a vital industrial metal make it an exciting commodity.
 We believe the supply and demand picture is extraordinarily bullish.